• Skip to primary navigation

 • Add drained canned tuna, mayonnaise and wasabi to a bowl and mix well.
 Salt and white pepper to taste.
 Wasabi is completely optional.
 Adjust amounts up or down to desired heat level.
 Set aside.

-Form your onigiri
+Form your Onigiri

 Plastic Wrap Method: